Home / Focused Guides / Camp Guide Archive / Low-Cost or Free Philly Summer Camps

 The Clay Studio

-Tuition assistance is available for the Clay Studio’s summer clay camps for young people entering 1st-12th grades.
+Tuition assistance is available for summer day camps at The Clay Studio.
+These camps are for young people entering 1st-12th grades.
+The studio has half-day, full-day, and extended care options.

 Al-Bustan Arab Arts & Culture